The Secret (The Office): Writing

 "The Secret" was written by Lee Eisenberg and Gene Stupnitsky.
 The episode was written in roughly 26 hours and was the fastest episode written for the series, at the time.
+This was a turning point achievement for the show, given that it almost did not get off the ground, as "the first season was not all there," needing a lot of work.
 The idea to make the entry the "spring cleaning episode" was "throw[n] in at the last minute" because the writers were "desperate".
 The subplot was inspired by a friend of Eisenberg's, who suggested the story after he was forced to undergo spring cleaning at his office.

 The title for the episode is purposely vague.
 During the commentary, the cast revealed that there are actually three "secrets" in the episode: Jim's hidden feelings for Pam, Dwight and Angela's relationship, and Oscar's homosexuality.
-Stupkitsky later joked that there are "actually nine secrets in the episode".
+Stupnitsky later joked that there are "actually nine secrets in the episode".
 The cold opening – wherein Michael tries to tell a joke where the punch line is "What's up dog?" – was inspired by the same prank being pulled on Stupnitsky.
 The original cold opening for the episode featured Michael playing golf in his office, but it was cut.

 Jenna Fischer felt that Krasinski's performance in the episode was "really great" and called "The Secret" her "favorite John Krasinski episode".
 Krasinski said that Creed Bratton's line, "Which one is Pam?" was his favorite moment "in the entire show, ever".
 Fischer, in turn, said that her favorite moment was when Jim confesses that he does not have a crush on her, due to the emotion involved.
 Fischer later admitted that, after the shot was filmed, she cried because it "broke [her] heart".

 Filming

 "The Secret" was directed by Dennie Gordon, who would go on to direct the season two episode "Boys and Girls".
 Tom W. Chick portrayed Gil.
 The cast were particularly impressed with his acting; Fischer called him a "great casting" choice.
 Lindsey Stoddart, who plays one of the Hooters waitresses, was an improv acquaintance of Martin's.

 The shots at the Hooters restaurant were filmed relatively early in the day, and a majority of the scenes were improvised by Carell.
 In fact, Carell decided to play the penis game – in which two or more people shout the word "penis" at varying levels in an attempt to out do each other – which Krasinski called "the craziest thing I have experienced".
-The scene where Pam and Kelly discuss wedding plans was particularly difficult to shoot all in one scene, due to the amount of activity going on.
 John Krasinski later noted that he was impressed that the director and cameramen were able to successfully get the shot.
 The sequence featuring Michael and Jim talking in the break room was made of two composition shots, because Krasinski was laughing "the entire" time.
 Michael buying Stanley a peach ice tea and telling him that he will "hate it" was entirely improvised.